This toolkit is meant to be copied and customized for your team.

 ) indicates that taking people out of their day to day has a powerful imprint on their ability to focus and think differently.
 And it's not just about the ice breakers.
 If your team is geographically dispersed, planning together is particularly powerful for enabling the team to work separately.

 Which type of offsite is most appropriate?

-Just because a group has come together in service of a goal or task doesn’t necessarily mean they are a
+Just because a group has come together in service of a goal or task doesn’t necessarily mean they are a team.

 Building a team is conscious, active, on-going work.
 Ultimately, the goal for anyone aspiring to build a high-performing team is to consider the needs of the task and the team simultaneously.
 Focus too much on the task, and the team suffers (dictatorial mode); focus too much on the team, and the task suffers (country club mode); neither are sustainable.
 Your first order of business is to determine how balanced your team currently is on this dynamic.

 A successful offsite most likely has both influences, but it’s up to you to determine the weighting of each.
 Here are some examples to further illustrate task versus team activities:

 💡 Tip: poll your team on which elements your next offsite should focus on.